2.5L

 Original lime plaster and Surkhi mortar walls of Awadhi and Mughal-era buildings.
 Conservation-grade lime paint specification, compatible with traditional substrates that reject modern emulsion films.

 Mumbai, Goa, Kochi, Chennai.
 Where standard interior emulsion bubbles and peels under steam, monsoon humidity, and condensation.
-Lime paint’s vapour-permeable and alkaline-mould-resistant chemistry handles the wall stress that defeats acrylic coatings.
+Lime paint’s vapour-permeable, high-pH antibacterial chemistry handles the wall stress that defeats acrylic coatings.
+Avoid permanently wet shower zones and standing water.

 Wellness studios, ayurvedic spas, yoga shalas

 Health-led interior projects where solvent-free, breathable, mineral coatings are part of the air-quality story.
-No off-gassing, no synthetic preservative, no plastic film between occupant and substrate.
+No off-gassing and no plastic film between occupant and substrate.

 Modern cement-plastered residential walls